maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 According to Lien, some dialects allowed a single variable to be used if it was an array, returning the largest value in the array.
 Which dialect this might be is not mentioned.
 This is not currently supported.

-Micropolis BASIC can also use `MAX` (and `MIN`) on string variables.
-This is not currently supported, with the minor issue that such functions should be called MAX$ as they return a string.

 #### See also:

 * `MIN`